paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.17 7 %}

 At this point the rear of the bus had already forced me off my bike.
-I would have been ing in the road, having broken my shoulders on impact with the tarmac.
+I would have been rolling in the road, having broken my shoulders on impact with the tarmac.

 {% stagecoach %}
 {% cctv 1953.53 1 %}

 About 300 metres later, the bus was stopped by the lights at the Orchard Brae junction.

-It's taken 1 minute and 39 seconds for the bus to get from those lights on  Queensferry Street to these lights.
-If Mitchell hadn't overtaken me then the bus would be in exactly this place at this time.
+It ttook 1 minute and 39 seconds for the bus to get from those lights on  Queensferry Street to these lights.
+If Mitchell hadn't overtaken me then the bus would have been in exactly this place at this time.

 {% stagecoach_last %}